Drug Resistant XDR Typhoid in Children Admitted in a Tertiary Care Hospital

 Abstract

-Objective: To assess the frequency and trends of drug-resistant extensively drug-resistant (XDR) typhoid fever specifically among children admitted at a tertiary care Hospital
+Objective: To evaluate the prevalence and patterns of drug-resistant typhoid fever, including extensively drug-resistant (XDR) and multidrug-resistant (MDR) strains, among children admitted to a tertiary care Hospital.

 Results: A total of 43 patients were studied, their mean age was 5.91 years.
 Boys were 72.15 and girls were 27.9%.
 Most of the cases 65.1% were consuming tap water.
 MDR resistance was observed in 9.4% of the cases, while XDR resistance was highly frequent among 83.7% of the patients.
 Very few cases 16.3% had history of typhoid vaccination.
 However, MDR and XDR resistance were statistically insignificant according to type of water consumption (p->0.05).